0.0 Executive Summary

 Risk: System Instability

-Not enough RAM causes heavy disk usage, slowing the system down.
+Insufficient RAM causes heavy disk usage, thereby slowing down the system.

 Mitigation: Maintain at least 20% free memory for peak usage.